fsiegrist/devops-bootcamp-09-aws-services/demo-projects/1-deploy-app-on-ec2-manually/README.md

 ```

 **Step 3:** Make the app accessible from the browser\
 Open the AWS web console, go to "EC2 Dashboard" > "Instances" and check the 'web-server' instance.
 Select the "Security" tab below and click on the link for the 'security-group-docker-server'.
 Open the "Inbound rules" tab and press the "Edit inbound rules" button.
-Press "Add rule" and enter a rule of type "Custom TCP" for port 3000 with source "Anywhere IPv4".
+Press "Add rule" and enter a rule of type "Custom TCP" for port 3000 with source "Anywhere-IPv4".
 Press "Save rules".

-Now open the browser and navigate to `http://<ec2-public-ip>:3000` to see the application in action.
+Now open the browser and navigate to `http://35.156.226.244:3000` to see the application in action.